Access to information

 • be sent to the email address provided below and in the application form

-• for informal requests concerning personal information, include a valid copy of the applicant's identification, e.g. Driver Licence, Passport, Health Care Card or Pensioner Concession Card
+• for informal requests concerning personal information, include a valid copy of the applicant's identification, e.g. driver licence, passport, Health Care Card or Pensioner Concession Card

-To lodge an informal request
+How to lodge an informal request

 4. Formal access application

-All formal requests (access application) for information MUST:
+All formal requests (access application) for information must:

 • be in writing